hellohaptik/docs_haptik/docs/other/supportbot.md

 When you have an issue and you want to raise an issue you will have to provide the following information -

-- **Issue details**: You can describe the issue here currently facing on the platform
+- **Issue details**: You can describe the issue you are currently facing on the platform

-- **Screenshot**: Screenshot of the issue you are currently facing
+- **Screenshot**: You can provide the screenshot of the issue you are currently facing

-- **Stage of IVA**: You can describe the state your IVA is in i.e. already live or in the development phase
+- **Stage of IVA**: You can describe the state your IVA is in i.e. already live or in the development phase or soon to go live

-- **Bot link or Chat Link**
+- **Bot link or Chat Link**: You can provide the bot link or chat link related to the issue you are currently facing

 - **Date and Time**: You can mention the date and time of the issue you are currently facing